L.A. man says he found shrimp tails, dental floss and more in his Cinnamon Toast Crunch

 “While we are still investigating this matter, we can say with confidence that this did not occur at our facility,” said Mike Siemienas, a spokesman for General Mills.
 “We are waiting for the consumer to send us the package to investigate further.
 Any consumers who notice their cereal box or bag has been tampered with, such as the clear tape that was found in this case, should contact us.”

-As requested, Karp is sending General Mills some of the flotsam he found, but he’s also keeping a few pieces to test on his own.
+Karp said he’s open to sending General Mills some of the flotsam he found, but he’s also keeping a few pieces to test on his own.
 He had called the National Capital Poison Center on Monday after worrying over a theory that someone had suggested: that the detritus in the bag could be evidence of rodent contamination.
 And that black stuff apparently baked into the Cinnamon Toast Crunch?
 Karp feared it might be rat poop.

 If they are rat droppings, Karp said, he’s at risk of infection within 48 hours.
 So far, he said, he feels fine.
 He’s just grateful his son didn’t eat any of the cereal.
 “I feel kind of sick mentally, but I’m not sick physically,” he said.